Chicken/WeatherApi/README.md

 cajoe   | 08      | 00    | radiation
 ads1115 | 48      | ??    | solar irradiance

+Plus a Vaisala Ultrasonic Wind Sensor WS425 in serialport.

 ### Todo
 - modular, this file is getting way too big
 - clean up some code and api stuff